pivotal/docs-tap/scst-policy/known-issues.md

 ### Description

-TAP 1.3+ installation with Policy controller included fails with the following error:
+Installation of policy controller fails with the following error message:

 ```bash
 panic: Failed to initialize TUF client from  : updating local metadata and targets: